per-gron/shuriken/src/rs/README.md

 These are often handy but none of them are asynchronous sources.
 This is because rs in itself does not do anything asynchronous.
 In practice, rs will often be used together with a library that offers asynchronous Publisher sources.
 For example, the *rs-grpc* library provides Publishers that asynchronously emit the responses of gRPC calls.

 It is also possible but not very common in application code to create custom Publishers from scratch.
-The [rs specification](doc/specification.md) provides detailed information about the exact requirements of custom Publisher types.
+The [rs specification](doc/specification.md#1-publisher-code) provides detailed information about the exact requirements of custom Publisher types.

 ### Manipulating Publishers

-rs has a rich library of operators on Publisher objects.
-For example, the `Map` operator modifies each element in a stream, much like the functional programming map function works for lists:
+rs has a rich library of operators on Publisher objects (functions that take a Publisher and return a Publisher that behaves differently in some way).
+For example, the `Map` function takes a mapper function and returns an operator that modifies each element in a stream, much like the functional programming map function works for lists:

 ```cpp
 // reverse_username is a functor that takes a Publisher of User objects and